ru22-14/beauty-boutique/README.md

 ### Home Page

-The Home Page is same as Landing Page except that after logging in the Icons on the right side of the Top Navbar Increases as the favourites icon also appears and all the icons change their colour and text as per user's activity.
-The User can read our Business objective and the information about Online Store.
-In the footer section the user can find the facebook page, access our Privacy Policy as well as subscribe for the newsletters.
+The Home Page is the  same as Landing Page except that after logging in the icons on the right side of the top Navbar Increases as the favourites icon also appears and all the icons change their colour and text as per user's activity.
+The user can read our Business objective and the information about the online store.
+In the footer section the user can find the facebook page, access our privacy policy as well as subscribe for the newsletters.

 <img src="static/media/home-page.jpg" width="80%" align = "center">
 <img src="static/media/about-us.jpg" width="80%" align = "center">